 An AP affiliated with an NSTR Mobile AP MLD and that is operating on the primary link of an NSTR link pair shall include a Reduced Neighbor Report element with the MLD parameters subfield present in a TBTT Information field corresponding to a reported AP affiliated with the NSTR Mobile AP MLD and that is operating on the non-primary link of the NSTR link pair in a Beacon and Probe Response frames that it transmits.
 The Neighbor AP TBTT Offset subfield, the BSSID subfield, the Short-BSSID subfield, the BSS Parameters subfield and the 20 MHz PSD subfield shall not be present in the TBTT Information Field for that reported AP.
 The TBTT Information Field Type subfield shall set to 1 to identify, together with the TBTT Information Length subfield, the format of the TBTT Information field for the reported AP operating on the non-primary link.

+A non-AP STA affiliated with a non-AP MLD shall not transmit a Probe Request frame to the AP affiliated with the NSTR Mobile AP MLD and that is operating on the non-primary link of the NSTR link pair.
 To request a complete profile of the AP operating on the non-primary link, a non-AP STA affiliated with a non-AP MLD may send an ML probe request frame to an AP affiliated with the NSTR Mobile AP MLD and that is operating on the primary link.

-A non-AP STA affiliated with a non-AP MLD and that is operating on the same link as the non-primary link shall not transmit a Probe Request frame to the AP affiliated with the NSTR Mobile AP MLD and that is operating on the non-primary link of the NSTR link pair.

-35.3.18.3 NSTR Mobile AP MLD BSS parameter critical update procedure

-The BSS parameter critical update procedure for an AP affiliated with an NSTR Mobile AP MLD shall follow the BSS parameter critical update procedure defined in 35.3.8 (BSS parameter critical update procedure) with the following exception:

-A non-AP STA affiliated with a non-AP MLD and that is operating on the non-primary link shall not transmit a Probe Request frame to request updated BSS parameters
+.

 TGbe editor: Please insert the following text at the end of subclause 35.3.9 BSS parameter critical update procedure:

-(#4079) (#5066) (#5702) (#7622) Note: The AP affiliated with an NSTR Mobile AP MLD and that is operating on the non-primary link does not send a Beacon frame or respond to Probe Request frame.
-The BSS Parameter Change Count for the AP operating on non-primary link is only advertised on the primary link in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to that AP.
+(#4079) (#5066) (#5702) (#7622) The AP affiliated with an NSTR Mobile AP MLD and that is operating on the non-primary link does not send a Beacon frame or respond to Probe Request frame.
+The BSS Parameter Change Count for the AP operating on non-primary link shall only be advertised on the primary link in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to that AP.

 TGbe editor: Please update the following Figure 9-1002i—MLD Capabilities subfield format as follows: